 - maintaining a level of service that is cost effective, timely in delivery and superior in quality.

-Information Technology provides technology planning, implementation, support and integration for administrative and instructional sites.
-Reporting to the Secretary Treasurer and to an Associate Superintendent, the Information Technology Department is located in the Tolmie Building at 556 Boleskine Road.
+Information Technology for Learning provides technology planning, implementation, support and integration for administrative and instructional sites.
+Reporting to the Secretary Treasurer and to an Associate Superintendent, the IT for Learning Department is located in the Tolmie Building at 556 Boleskine Road.
 The Department is divided in to these five functional areas:

 Help Desk – Main point of contact for all technology issues in District administrative centres, Elementary and Middle schools and administrative centres in Secondary schools.
 The Help Desk can be reached 8:00 a.m. to 4:30 p.m. (except weekends and holidays) at (250) 475-4188 or through email at firstname.lastname@example.org.